ministryofjustice/moj-frontend/docs/components/feedback-banner/_overview.md

 </div>

 ## Overview

-When we release new non-transactional features on DPS, we need a way of capturing user feedback.
+This has been used as a way of capturing user feedback for new non-transaction features on DPS.

 This mechanism could be used in the short-medium term and allow teams to learn from the release so that we can iterate specific new features/ pages during beta.

 ### How the component is currently used

+The component is a part of the header.

-We created a new component below the prison switcher in the header area.
-This is more in line with the existing GOV.UK phase banner.
+In DPS this is below the prison switcher.
+This is more in line with the GOV.UK phase banner.

 This new design worked better for a page we were building that used a side navigation.
 Because the feedback component sits above the page body it could accommodate split column page layouts better.

 ### Contribute to this component
 You can help develop this component by adding information to the [‘feedback banner’ Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.